Short-io/android-sdk/README.md

 try {
     val params = ShortIOParameters(
-      domain = "your_domain", // Replace with your Short.io domain
       originalURL = "your_originalURL" // Replace with your Short.io domain
     )
 } catch (e: Exception) {